PeoplesFootballExp/Peoples-Football-Experience/docs/PFE Vault/01_Development/Pillars of People's Football Experience.md

 ### Learning and Education

-Open Source means that anyone can take this time to LEARN more about Godot, coding, art, and Game Development as a whole.
+Open Source means that anyone can take this time to LEARN more about Godot, Rust, coding, art, and Game Development as a whole.
 Even once the game is released, the game can still be a useful resource for other aspiring game designers to offshoot off this game and create their own football manager game.

 ### Longevity

 Being Open Source also ensures that the game has more longevity outside of a gaming company.
 Company based games rely on that company to stay afloat which often translates to paywalls, in-game purchases, and subscription models.
 Since anyone and everyone can help make this game, this game doesn’t rely on one company to survive.
 As long as a small number of people, even one person, continues to work on this game - then this game can LIVE FOREVER

-> A community of contributors ensures this game stays free, reliable, and fun forever - Global XI Football Maestro
+> A community of contributors ensures this game stays free, reliable, and fun forever - People's Football Experience

-## **Fully Customizable**
+## **3. Fully Customizable**

 ### In-Game Customization